 - are still able to start a job at one week's notice

-- let your Jobcentre Work Coach know before you start and tell them about any expenses you may get.
+- let your Jobcentre Work Coach know before you start and tell them about any expenses you may get

-Volunteering can be a great way to develop your skills while boosting your CV.
+Volunteering can be a great way to develop your skills and boost your your CV.

 Having a criminal record is not necessarily a barrier to volunteering with Sue Ryder.
 We ask that you disclose your offence to your manager in a confidential setting.

 We work with probation trusts across the country and are also proud to work with currently serving offenders through our Community Plus Programme.

 No. Previous employers can vouch for your ability at work, but we can also accept references from friends, colleagues and clients.